Key Facts & Summary

 The Beiyang army needed a competent general that was known by senior officers and respected by his troops.
 Yuan Shikai was that person.
 He had led the Beiyang army for years and served the Qing dynasty for decades.
 But prior to this, Prince Chun forced Yuan into retirement 2 years before, and Yuan still held a grudge against the Qing because of it.

 The uprising now spread over China at a fast pace: In Shanxi, the governor and his family were killed.
-In the southwest in Yunnan and southest in Jianxi, students, teachers and merchants joined the army officers in revolt, declaring their independence from the Qing as well.
-The Tongmenghui took the central leading role upon itself in three provinces, and formed anti-Qing alliances in many other provinces.
+In the southwest in Yunnan and southeast in Jianxi, students, teachers and merchants joined the army officers in revolt, declaring their independence from the Qing as well.
+The Tongmenghui took the central leading role upon itself in three provinces and formed anti-Qing alliances in many other provinces.

 Now that more provinces were swept by revolts, the military significance of the railways became apparent.
 Troops from Beijing were sent to Wuhan, only to be cut off by rebellions from Shanxi.